 Macquarie sets internal management and Board-approved minimum limits for the LCR above the regulatory minimum level and monitors its aggregate LCR position against these limits on a daily basis.
-Macquarie also monitors the LCR position on a standalone basis for all major currencies in which it operates, with the HQLA portfolio being denominated and held in both Australian Dollars and a range of other currencies to ensure Macquarie's liquidity requirements are broadly matched by currency.
+Macquarie also monitors the LCR position on a standalone basis for major currencies in which it operates, with the high quality liquid assets (HQLA) portfolio being denominated and held in both Australian Dollars and a range of other currencies.
+This ensures that liquid assets are maintained consistent with the distribution of liquidity needs by currency, allowing for an acceptable level of currency mismatches.

-Macquarie actively considers the impact of business decisions on the LCR, as well as other internal liquidity metrics that form part of the broader liquidity risk management framework.
+Macquarie actively considers the impact of business decisions on the LCR, as well as internal liquidity metrics that form part of the broader liquidity risk management framework.
 Macquarie's LCR fluctuates on a daily basis as a result of normal business activities and, accordingly, ongoing fluctuations in the reported LCR are expected and are not necessarily indicative of a changing risk appetite.
 Some examples of factors that can influence the LCR include wholesale funding activities (such as upcoming maturities and pre-funding expected future asset growth), the degree of activity in Macquarie's capital markets facing businesses, the composition and nature of liquid asset holdings, and a variety of other external market considerations that could impact day-to-day collateral requirements.